sbmthakur/hr/README.md

 npx har-viewer-cli path/to/file.har
 ```

 Curious about what is planned next?
-Check out [ROADMAP.md](ROADMAP.md).
+Check out the [ROADMAP](https://github.com/sbmthakur/hr/blob/main/ROADMAP.md).